RoaLogic/riscv_gnu_eclipse/README.md

 # riscv_gnu_eclipse

-This is the Eclipse Plugin for the RISC-V GNU Toolchain
+This is the Eclipse-Plugin for the RISC-V GNU Toolchain

+## Requirements
+Eclipse-CDT
+Tested with Eclipse Version: Mars.2 Release (4.5.2) on Linux (CentOS-6)

 ## Getting the software
 ### The easy way